BHAVYATHATHERA/Car-License-Detection-Via-OCR-Optical-Character-Recognition-/README.md

-This code snippet outlines a project to detect and recognize car license plate numbers using Optical Character Recognition (OCR) with Python and EasyOCR.
+The detect and recognize car license plate numbers using Optical Character Recognition (OCR) with Python and EasyOCR.
 Here’s a summary of the steps taken in this process:

 1. **Installing EasyOCR**: The script installs the `easyocr` library, which enables text recognition from images.